influx6/dataset/README.md

 Listing below are different configuration for usage of the geckodataset CLI tooling for sourcing data either through a [MongoDB](htts://mongodb.com) database collection or through a json file or directory, using the YAML format (See [TOML Format](./config/toml.md) for toml version).

+*Be careful in Yaml not to use tabs but spaces, has it gets troublesome*

 - Using Javascript Processor with JSON source file